sb-vdb/aipi/README.md

 `--no-browser` prevents the server from opening a browser on-device

-`--notebook-dir="frontend/jupyter"` sets the folder "frontend/jupyer" as root project folder in the IDE
+`--notebook-dir="jupyter"` sets the folder "jupyter" as root project folder in the IDE

-After you run one of the startup-commands, you cann see the process' output in the Terminal.
+After you run one of the startup-commands, you can see the process' output in the Terminal.
 Wait until it displays the URLs you can use to access the IDE via the Browser.
 Take the one with the device name, that you gave during the Raspis setup, inside the URL.

 ## Alternative ways to interact with Ollama only
 Ollama is already well-integrated into common environments.
 For classic desktops we can use `Chatboxai` for a full-fledged chat experience and in the Terminal we can have a text dialogue via ``Ollama`` itself.